Brothersoft-bro/Custom-Scale-View/README.md

 # Custom-Scale-View
-A custom UI component for easily selecting the desired value on a scale
+A custom UI component for easily selecting the desired value on a scale.

 ## Requirements